OUR GLAMOUR PHOTOGRAPHY WORKSHOP

 Tom is our official electrician and workshop helper.

-built the "world's largest ringlight" for us and usually comes in early
+built the "world's largest ringlight" for us and would usually come in

-on workshop Sundays and helps set up the lights and does whatever else
+on workshop Sundays to our studio and help set up the lights and do

-he can to make the workshop run smoothly.
-Tom is usually in charge of
+he could to make the workshop run smoothly.
+Since we no longer have a

 Connecticut and recruits many of the models that we use at the